pac4j/pac4j/documentation/docs/clients/openid-connect.md

 You can define the information displayed by the endpoint thanks to the properties available in the `OidcFederationProperties`: `validityInDays`, `entityId`, `applicationType`...

-You must use the `EntityConfigurationGenerator` component to retrieve the entity configuration (Spring Boot example):
+You must use the `EntityConfigurationGenerator` component to retrieve the entity configuration:

+**Spring Boot example**:

 ```java
     @RequestMapping(value = "/.well-known/openid-federation", produces = DefaultEntityConfigurationGenerator.CONTENT_TYPE)